-With the prevalence of privatisation and subsequent financialisation of landed properties, urban planning became short of a tool to shape a better built environment in Lebanon.
-The freedom of use of private properties is lightly regulated and returns very little to, and even consumes, the surrounding public realm.
+With the prevalence of privatization and subsequent financialization of landed properties, urban planning became short of a tool to shape a better built environment in Lebanon.
+The freedom to use private properties is lightly regulated and returns very little to, and even consumes, the surrounding public realm.
 Current laws regulating public property in Lebanon highlight the private sector's eminence in the adopted regulations.
-Today, with the rise of financialisation, the "value" of land especially in urban areas has been reduced to its capital surplus potential often defined by its surroundings' level of economic development and infrastructure.
-Real estate developers work on attracting investments into land to accumulate profit.
+Today, with the rise of financialization, the "value" of land especially in urban areas has been reduced to its capital surplus potential often defined by its surroundings' level of economic development and infrastructure.
+Real estate developers a ttract investments into land to accumulate profit.
 Without adequate fiscal policies and land use regulations, any productive economic activity (agriculture, industry) is deemed non-profitable and is substituted by rentier speculation.

-The main governmental institutions dealing with property management and land use planning in Lebanon are:
+Main governmental institutions dealing with property management and land use planning in Lebanon are:

-- the Directorate General of Urban Planning (within the Ministry of Public Works and Transport) - the Cadastral Registry (within the Ministry of Finance) - the Ministry of Environment - the Ministry of Agriculture - the Directorate General of Antiquities (within the Ministry of Culture) - the local municipalities - the Council of Development and Reconstruction
+- 1. the Directorate General of Urban Planning (within the Ministry of Public Works and Transport), - 2. the Cadastral Registry (within the Ministry of Finance), - 3. the Ministry of Environment, - 4. the Ministry of Agriculture, - 5. the Directorate General of Antiquities within the Ministry of Culture, - 6. local municipalities, and - 7. the Council of Development and Reconstruction.

 However, most public authorities make limited use of available land governance tools to prioritise the public good over private interests (Marot, 2018a).
-In contrast, as seen in the abovementioned laws, decrees and practices, government authorities granted more privileges to private owners.
-Several laws and decrees were recurrently passed to legalise or settle encroachments on public domains and infractions of construction limits (e.g., decrees of years 1981, 1994, 2008 and 2019).
+As seen in the abovementioned laws, decrees and practices, government authorities granted more privileges to private owners.
+Several laws and decrees were recurrently passed to settle encroachments on public domains and of construction limits (e.g., decrees during years 1981, 1994, 2008, and 2019).

-The urban planning law (1983) and building code (2004) incentivise building rather than limit and plan it.
+The urban planning law (1983) and building code (2004) encouraged building rather than limiting and planning it.
 Prohibiting construction for public good purposes such as in cases of preservation of agriculture, heritage and natural sites became the exception that needed to be justified.
-Perceived entitlements of "rights" to build regardless of the land use plans strengthened once again the interest of private landlords.
-Despite being possible by law, even the smallest decrease of construction ratios in master plans is fought against by landowners.
+There were perceived acquired rights to build regardless of the land use plans which strengthened the interest of private landlords.
+Landowners fought against even the smallest decrease of construction ratios in master plans.

-Any land without potential of construction loses its perceived value.
-Municipalities spends public funds to service constructions in distant areas outside planned or needed built area extension.
-Even in the recently celebrated heritage preservation law project (2017), transfer of development rights was proposed for lands on which heritage buildings are present, even though the heritage law allows classification without compensation (166/1933).
+Any land without potential of construction lost its perceived value.
+Municipalities spent public funds to service constructions in distant areas outside planned or needed built area extension.
+Even in the recently celebrated heritage preservation law project (2017), transfer of development rights was proposed for lands on which heritage buildings were present, even though the heritage law allowed classification without compensation (166/1933).

-The only plan that aimed to strategically manage Lebanon's lands and resources after the war was the National Physical Master Plan for the Lebanese Territories (NPMPLT decree 2366/2009).
+he only plan to strategically manage Lebanon's lands and resources after the war was the National Physical Master Plan for the Lebanese Territories (NPMPLT decree 2366/2009).
 However, its operational decrees were never developed.
-Local master plans are also often developed in contradiction with the NPMPLT to ensure higher construction ratios in land use planning.
+Local master plans were also often developed in contradiction with the NPMPLT which led to higher construction ratios in land use planning.
 They are also recurrently amended to allow construction (Public Works Studio, 2018b, 2018a; Samaha, 2021).